apmckinlay/natureapp/animals/blumussel.md

 habitat: [ocean]
 visibility: high
 ---
-Blue Mussel can be found in the **shallow waters** of the Arctic, North Pacific, and Atlantic oceans.
+Blue Mussels can be found in the **shallow waters** of the Arctic, North Pacific, and Atlantic oceans.
 They have a long, triangular, hinged **shell** with rounded edges.
 The shell is usually **blue/black** and less than 3 in long.
 They attach themselves to a rock or dock in calm, sheltered areas, often forming large clusters.
 They filter plankton, bacteria, and small waste particles from the water.

-**Could it be?** **California Mussel** are larger (up to 10 in) and have a thicker shell with ribbed lines radiating out from the hinge.
-They are found in more exposed areas than Blue Mussels. **Hooked Mussel**, found in West Atlantic oyster beds, have a sharp curve at one end.
-[Clam](/animals/clam/) are related to Mussels but don't attach themselves to a surface, are usually rounder than Mussels, and can be found closer to the surface.
+**Could it be?** **California Mussels** are larger (up to 10 in) and have a thicker shell with ribbed lines radiating out from the hinge.
+They are found in more exposed areas than Blue Mussels. **Hooked Mussels**, found in West Atlantic oyster beds, have a sharp curve at one end.
+[Clams](/animals/clam/) are related to Mussels but don't attach themselves to a surface, are usually rounder than Mussels, and can be found closer to the surface.

 **Did you know?** Blue Mussels can withstand freezing temperatures for several months.